EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - Sony PS1 by [PCSX ReARMed](https://docs.libretro.com/library/pcsx_rearmed/)
 - Sony PSP by [PPSSPP](https://docs.libretro.com/library/ppsspp/)

+**Note: Emulator1 _and_ Emulator2 means you can't choose between them because they are combined, Emulator1 _or_ Emulator2 means you can switch the cores.**

 ## Systems - Standalone Apps
-This feature hasn't been implemented yet.
+**Note: This feature hasn't been implemented yet.**

 ## Existing Features (from Lemuroid)
 - Easily search for any installed video game